MicroPasts/micropasts-docs/docs/faq.md

 !!! info
-    If you do not find your question in this section, please send it to us directly to *info AT scfabric DOT com*.
+    If you do not find your question in this section, please send it to us directly to *info AT scifabric DOT com*.
 We will try to help you and add your question to the FAQ.